nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### TTL Management On Key/Value store {{since '9.3'}}

 TTL support has been added to the KeyValueStore with two additional methods to set it:

-- put(key,value,ttl)
+- `put(key,value,ttl)`
-- setTTL(key,ttl)
+- `setTTL(key,ttl)`

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23029](https://jira.nuxeo.com/browse/NXP-23029).

 #### MongoDB Implementation {{since '9.3'}}

 The Nuxeo Key / Value store now has a MongoDB-based implementation.
-This removes a dependency toward Redis, with the goal of not needing Redis donc all dependencies will have been removed (there will remain the pub/sub implementation at LTS 2017 release time).
+This removes a dependency toward Redis, with the goal of not needing Redis when all dependencies will have been removed (there will remain the pub/sub implementation at LTS 2017 release time).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23030](https://jira.nuxeo.com/browse/NXP-23030).